dapr/proposals/20250524-R-sentry-jwt-oidc.md

 - `--oidc-path-prefix` (string): Path prefix for all OIDC HTTP endpoints (default: `nil`)
 - `--oidc-domains` (string slice): Allowed domains for OIDC HTTP endpoint requests (default: `nil`)

+### Propose Key Management

+If no signing key or JWKS is provided, Sentry will automatically generate a new RSA key and JWKS on startup.
+The JWKS will be served at the `/jwks.json` endpoint, and the JWT signing key will be used for issuing JWTs.
+The existing mechanism for generating x.509 certificates will be extended to support the generation of the JWT signing key and JWKS.
+The generated signing key will use the RS256 algorithm by default as this is the most widely supported and avoids incompatibility issues when federating with cloud providers and third-party systems.
+The user can also provide a pre-generated signing key and JWKS file, which Sentry will use instead of generating them.
+The JWKS can be used to verify JWTs signed by multiple keys but Sentry can only sign JWTs with one key at a time.
+It is the user's responsibility to manage key rotation and ensure the JWKS is updated accordingly.
+In order to rotate the JWT signing key in a backward-compatible way, the user must provide a JWKS that contains the public keys of any previously used signing keys and the new key.
+This allows clients to verify old JWTs against previous keys and new JWTs against the new key.

 ### Feature lifecycle outline

 - Feature is opt-in, backward compatible, and does not affect existing x.509 flows